mbari-org/deepsea-ai/docs/index.md

 ## Tutorials

-* [FathomNet](docs/notebooks/fathomnet_train.ipynb) ✨ Recommended first step to learn more about how to train a YOLOv5 object detection model using freely available FathomNet data
+* [FathomNet](notebooks/fathomnet_train.ipynb) ✨ Recommended first step to learn more about how to train a YOLOv5 object detection model using freely available FathomNet data
-* [Processing video with YOLOv5](docs/notebooks/yolov5_process.ipynb) ✨ Recommended first step to learn more about how to process video with YOLOv5

 ### Create the Anaconda environment